dokempf/meta-cookiecutter/README.md

 This is a template repository for the [cookiecutter](https://github.com/cookiecutter/cookiecutter) project that allows you to quickly set up your own cookiecutters!

+This is similar to [cookiecutter-template](https://github.com/eviweb/cookiecutter-template), but up-to-date and with some tweaks to my needs.

 # Prerequisites

 Meta-cookiecutter only requires [cookiecutter](https://github.com/cookiecutter/cookiecutter) itself, which can be installed with: